|

 Time-Consuming: Building a significant following requires consistent content creation and engagement, which can be time-consuming.
 This can take years.

 Unpredictable Income: Earnings can be irregular and depend heavily on securing sponsorships and brand deals.
+Market Saturation: Standing out in a crowded digital space can be challenging.

 Public Scrutiny: Influencers are often subject to public opinion and scrutiny, which can impact mental health.